kolodziejczakM/passwords-fountain/README.md

 Of course!
 If you don't want to use official Passwords Fountain instance from https://www.passwords-fountain.com, you can fork the code, use any ([free?](https://dev.to/0xbanana/easy-and-free-ways-to-publish-a-website-in-2020-44lo)) static site hosting service and you are all set!

 Using "public" instance is preferred though - we can polish it together.
 It can be hard to help with bug fixing on your private, modified instance.

-### Why there is no privacy policy and cookie consent?

-We don't store any data that would require such an action.

-There is language preference stored in LocalStorage and encrypted admin key needed to establish connection between FaunaDB (database) and Passwords fountain (user interface).
-That's all.

 ### I found a bug.
 What should I do?